liljencrantz/crush/README.md

     liljencrantz   711 2019-10-03 14:19:46 +0200 file      crush.iml
     crush> files

+Notice how there is no output the second time `files` is displayed.

 Enter the materialize command, which takes any value and recursively converts all sub values into an equivalent but fully in-memory form.